-The inland water layer was created by selecting water features from the National Geographic Database's hydrographic reference layers.
+The inland water file was created by selecting water features from the National Geographic Database's hydrographic reference layers.
 These reference data were sourced from the National Topographic Data Base (1:50,000 and the 1:250,000 maps) and the Digital Chart of the World.
 Each feature was assigned a rank based on its size and/or cultural importance.
 The largest and most important features have lower rank values.
-These ranks can be used to select and format features for map display at different scales.
+Only those features with the lowest rank are included with the ecumene boundary files.